Imran Nazir (cricketer): Comeback and 2007 World Cups

+Last return and final years

+In July 2009, PCB chairman Ijaz Butt accepted Imran Nazir’s written apology, clearing the opener for national selection again.
+The pardon effectively drew a line under his disciplinary issues linked to participation in the rebel Indian Cricket League, restoring his eligibility for Pakistan duty.

+Having severed ties with the Indian Cricket League, Nazir was recalled to the One Day International and Twenty20 squads for Pakistan's tour of Sri Lanka in August 2009.
+In November 2009, he scored 58 from 38 balls in a Twenty20 against New Zealand claiming the man of the match award.
+However, after scores of 4 and 2 against England in early 2010 he was dropped from the side for the World Twenty20.

 Nazir was recalled to the Pakistan team in September 2012 for the Twenty20 series against Australia and the following ICC World Twenty20 which was held in Sri Lanka.
-He scored 153 runs in 6 matches with a reasonable average of 25.50 and with a marvelous strike rate of 150.00 which included a match winning innings of 72 against Bangladesh.
-Nazir has not played international cricket since October 2012.
+He scored 153 runs in 6 matches with a reasonable average of 25.50 and with a strike rate of 150.00 which included a match winning innings of 72 off 36 deliveries against Bangladesh.
+Nazir played his last international cricket in October 2012.